ministryofjustice/hmpps-typescript-lib/packages/monitoring/README.md

 ### Migrating existing projects

+#### Automatically installing the library

+The package will self install by running via npx:
+`npx @ministryofjustice/hmpps-monitoring`

+How successful this will be is dependent on how similar the codebase is to the current HEAD of the template project.

+The final step of the installation script prints instructions on how to manually apply a few changes:

+* Decorating `config.ts` to add `healthPath` declarations to each api definition.
+  * Spring boot applications usually expose their health endpoints on `/health/ping` but this may vary and you will need to check this for each api.
+* Ensure that this has not removed any existing health checks
+  * This migration only attempts to ensure you have coverage for configured APIs
+* Ensure that you have integration test coverage for any newly added health checks
+  * Stubs will need to be added for any previously missing endpoints

+The generated changes will need to be reviewed carefully!

 #### Manually installing the library

 The template project was migrated as part of [pull request 479](https://github.com/ministryofjustice/hmpps-template-typescript/pull/479),